musetrainer/capacitor-musetrainer-midi/README.md

 # capacitor-musetrainer-midi

 Capacitor MIDI plugin by MuseTrainer.
+Use internally in [MuseTrainer app](https://musetrainer.com).

 ## Supports